ntoll/ntoll.github.io/posts/why-computers-2.md

 To find the answer we play the logical "game" in the same way we would with
 Snap: we follow the rules.

-Start by evaluating the operators within the parenthesese.
+Start by evaluating the operators within the parentheses.
 If we replace the propositions "A" and "B" with their truth values (remember, all the propositions are false), we get:

 > (false and false) or (C or not D)

-Given the rule set out in the truth table for "and", the propositions in the first parenthesese evaluate to false.
+Given the rule set out in the truth table for "and", the propositions in the first parentheses evaluate to false.
 Here's how the sentence looks as a
 result:

 > false or (C or not D)

-To evaluate the "or" in the remaining parenthesese we should first evaluate the "not" operator to find the truth value of the proposition on the right.
+To evaluate the "or" in the remaining parentheses we should first evaluate the "not" operator to find the truth value of the proposition on the right.
 If "D" is false, then the truth table for "not" tells us that "not D" must evaluate to true.
 Since "C" is false, the sentence looks like this when "C" and "not D" are